zacstewart/zacstewart.github.io/README.md

 The first element of each tuple in the pipeline, 'vectorizer', and 'classifier', are arbitrary names.
-Pipelining simplifies things a lot when you start tweaking your model to improve your results, and we'll see why later.
+Pipelining simplifies things a lot when you start tweaking your model to improve your results, and you'll see why later.
 First, we need to get some real performance metrics.
 Classifying two short, imaginary messages isn't a very rigorous test.
 We need to _cross-validate_ with some real emails which we already have labels for, much